Facts on Labia Correction

 During a labia reduction procedure, excess skin and/or mucous membranes on the labia minor are removed and the incisions closed with fine, dissolvable sutures.

 Precise knowledge of the incision procedure is important, and the type of incision must be selected in each individual case to ensure a perfect result.
-Ideally, the operation is carried out under a short, gentle general anaesthetic.
+Ideally, the operation is carried out under a short, gentle sedation.
 Treatment under local anaesthetic is possible but tends to be uncomfortable and is therefore not recommended.
 Labia correction is essentially an uncomplicated and relatively low-risk procedure when carried out by an experienced surgeon.
 The operation takes approximately 30 to 60 minutes.
 The operation can be combined with other procedures, e.g. injections to the pubic mound or, conversely, liposuction and contouring.
 Ask your doctor about the available options.

 You can return home after the procedure and a subsequent rest period of 1-2 hours.
 You should arrange to be collected after an outpatient procedure.
 After 24 hours, the intimate area should be washed gently without any soap.
 You will also be provided with ointment for the wound and a 5-day course of antibiotics as a preventive measure.
 After a few days, the initial slight pain will disappear and the post-operative swelling should have almost completely subsided.
 You should not have sexual intercourse for the first four weeks, and during this period you should also avoid sports such as horse riding, cycling, jogging, as well as sauna visits, to avoid placing excessive strain on the unhealed wound.